-To commemorate milestones in the Center’s history, founder Daisaku Ikeda often sends messages that explore key aspects of each occasion, with special emphasis on the core ideas and values that should guide our work.
+To commemorate milestones in the Center’s history, founder Daisaku Ikeda, who died on Nov.
+15, 2023, often sent messages that explore key aspects of each occasion, with special emphasis on the core ideas and values that should guide our work.
 Those messages are collected here and provide an indispensable introduction to Mr. Ikeda’s peacebuilding ethos.

 1995: Message to the Opening Ceremony